 Where to Purchase

 This volume helps leaders and leaders-in-training become students of culture who can then contextualize what they learn for their own organizational settings.
 Missiologist Douglas McConnell considers how new insights from cognitive studies in anthropology and psychology impact our understanding of the role of Christian organizations.
 He explores culture and human nature as the context underlying all the various worlds in which leaders serve.
 Cultural Insights for Christian Leaders enables readers to understand intercultural dynamics so they can shape their organizational cultures and lead their organizations in a missional direction.
-This is the latest volume in an award-winning series emphasizing mission as partnership with Christians around the globe.

 About the Series

 The Mission in Global Community series reframes missiological themes and studies for students under the common rubric of mission as partnership with Christians throughout the global community.
 Series authors draw upon their own global experiences and those of their global colleagues to illumine present realities and chart a course into the future.
 Series editors are Scott W. Sunquist, president of Gordon-Conwell Theological Seminary and former dean of the School of Intercultural Studies and professor of world Christianity at Fuller Theological Seminary, and Amos Yong, director of the Center for Missiological Research and professor of theology and mission at Fuller Theological Seminary.

 1. Thinking Missiologically: Implications for Leadership and Organizations